madJohnZhang/formation/README.md

 1. add the final signal output relation between ground frame and the body frame
 2. ground and body frame explanation. about x and y

+#### 2020.03.18

+1. add the class of decentralized position esimation. extract the position estimation class as the parent class with the centralized and the decentralized inheriting publicly.
+2.